Kuly14/cvm/documentation/src/crates/revm/handler.md

 * `create_return`:
     This handler is called after every frame is executed (Expect first).
-    It will calculate the gas that is returned from the frame and apply output to the parent frame.
+    It will calculate the energy that is returned from the frame and apply output to the parent frame.

 * `insert_create_outcome`:
   Inserts the outcome of a call into the virtual machine's state.

 * `last_frame_return`:
     This handler is called after last frame is returned.
-    It is used to calculate the gas that is returned from the first frame and incorporate transaction gas limit (the first frame has limit `gas_limit - initial_gas`).
+    It is used to calculate the energy that is returned from the first frame and incorporate transaction energy limit (the first frame has limit `energy_limit - initial_energy`).

 ### InstructionTable